ikaro-beraldo/sleep-stages-classification/README.md

 ![Main window](/Toolbox_images/Gmm_clustering.png)

-1. Press 'Run Again' until an suitable set of clusters is shown
+1. Press 'Run Again' until a suitable set of clusters is shown
 2. Press 'OK' to confirm the preliminary clusters formed

 #### Manual inspection of epochs

-If the you have checked the option to run the visual inspection, a new window will be opened.
-You will have to label a specific number of epochs for each state in order to processed with the classification.
+If you have checked the option to run the visual inspection, a new window will be opened.
+You will have to label a specific number of epochs for each state to proceed with the classification.

 ![Main window](/Toolbox_images/Visual_Inspection.png)